9 tips to go green in the coffee sector

 Importers, roasters and sellers often require certificates to prove their commitment to sustainability.
 This makes it harder for suppliers without certification to sell in Europe.
 To get certified, farmers may have to use sustainable methods, like agroforestry and water conservation.
 Certification helps farmers get market access and higher coffee prices.
 It is also great for environmental and social sustainability.

 Overall, the choice of VSS will depend on your specific needs and goals.
 It is important that you teach farmers about certification and why it is important for them.
-Be transparent with farmers to help them understand and meet standards.
+Be transparent with farmers to help them understand and comply with standards.

 Table 3: Summary of main Voluntary Sustainability Standards (VSSs) in coffee farming